meros/go-protobuf-clientserver/README.md

 * protocol - the common protocol
 * protocoder - common functionality to decode/encode packets
 * connchan - channel with incoming connections

+Status:
+Done.
+This is an example project, unlikely to turn into anything else.